wittyhandle/go-google-contacts-api/README.md

 Overview
 ===
 Integrates dad's awesome excel estimation software with the Google API Contacts provider so he can edit contacts in one place and reference them from his software.
+The idea with this script is as follows; We'll install on your windows machine python and related tools to run this script.
+We'll create a scheduled task within windows to run this script on a periodic basis, say every hour.
+The script will output a csv file to a configured location and excel can read from this file to source in its contacts.

 Setup
 ===